JramR7/high_tech_test/README.md

 * To start the rails server locally, run the command "rails server"

 ## API calls
-If you want more information about how to call the API, this is the postman repository:
+If you want more information about how to call the API, this is the postman repository: https://www.getpostman.com/collections/07073bb50fc74a26a80f go to the postman app and import the collection with the link.